I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 - The undertones are gray, brown, greige, and an itty bitty hint of purple/blue.
 And this is why Repose Gray can look blue at times.

-- In a North facing room, Repose will look on the cooler side and in a South facing room it will pull warmer.
+- In a north-facing room, it will look cooler, and in a south-facing room, it will feel warmer.

 - It looks great with a clean white trim like SW Snowbound or SW Extra White.

-- Use this fabulous gray anywhere your heart desires bedroom, bathroom, kitchen, exterior, you name it, you paint it.
+- You can use this fabulous gray anywhere your heart desires: in a bedroom, bathroom, kitchen, exterior—you name it, you paint it.

 Final Thoughts

-The aspect I love about this color is that it is a good balance between warm and cool.
-Some grays are just too cool and usually look blue.
-Or they are too warm and look somewhat yellow.
-Repose Gray SW 7015 is the perfect mix of both.
+I love this color because it is a good balance between warm and cool.
+Some grays are just too cool and usually look blue, or they are too warm and look somewhat yellow.
+In my mind, it is the perfect mix of both.

-Love Repose Gray but want a shade darker?
+Want a shade darker?
 Check out Mindful Gray by Sherwin Williams or Dorian Gray.
-Or do you prefer a gray with a bit more of a cool tone to it?
-If so check out SW Passive.
+Or do you prefer a gray with a bit more of a cool tone?
+If so, check out SW Passive.

 Don’t forget that it’s always a good idea to paint large swatches where you intend to use the color when it comes to paint colors.
-Lighting will change in the room so pay attention and be observant.
-You want to make sure you will love the color in every lighting situation.
+Lighting will change in the room, so pay attention and be observant.
+You want to ensure you love the color in every lighting situation.

 Use Samplize Peel & Stick Paint Samples for a mess-free way to test paint colors!